 2. Stop Coding!
 It’s Drag and Drop Now

-In earlier days even to generate a simple data visualization, one must have to write thousands of lines of code by spending hours; which is costly and time-consuming process.
-In contrast to this, Tableau keeps aside this coding overhead by simplifies by providing drag and drop options to generate any type of data analytics and visualizations reports.
+In earlier days, even to generate a simple data visualization one must have to write thousands of lines of code by spending hours; which is costly and time-consuming process.
+In contrast to this, data visualization with Tableau keeps aside this coding overhead by simplifying with drag and drop options to generate any type of data analytics and visualizations reports.
 Tableau comes with built in table calculations to conduct any complex analysis by a click of mouse.